ericmasiello/javascript-101/slides.md

 1. Find some elements on the page
 2. Listen for some user interaction (click, scroll, mouseover)
 3. Respond to that event
-    - Add, remove or modify HTML
+    - Add, remove, or modify HTML
-    - Add, remove or modify CSS
+    - Add, remove, or modify CSS
-    - or anything else :)
+    - Or anything else 🤓

 --